renatomaia/coutil/doc/manual.md

 In case of success,
 this function returns `true`.
-Otherwise it returns `nil` plus an error message.
+Otherwise it returns `false` plus an error message.

 System
 ------